-- Implement all citywide BMPs (refer to Chapter 2). - Protect inlets/catch basins during application of dust suppressants. - Sprinkle or wet down soil or dust with water as long as it does not result in a discharge to inlets/catch basins or receiving waters. - Only use local and/or state government approved dust suppressant chemicals, such as those listed in Publication 96-433, Techniques for Dust Prevention and Suppression (Ecology 2003). - Avoid excessive and repeated application of dust suppression chemicals.
-Time the application of dust suppressants to avoid or minimize their wash off by rainfall or human activity (such as irrigation). - Street gutters, sidewalks, driveways, and other paved surfaces in the immediate area of the activity must be swept regularly to collect and properly dispose of loose debris and garbage. - Install catch basin filter socks on site and in surrounding catch basins to collect sediment and debris.
+- Implement BMP 1 through BMP 8 for all real property (refer to Section 2.1). - Protect inlets/catch basins during application of dust suppressants.
+Prevent liquid dust suppressants from flowing into the drainage system during application. - Sprinkle or wet down soil or dust with water as long as it does not result in a discharge to inlets/catch basins or receiving waters. - Only use local and/or state government approved dust suppressant chemicals, such as those listed in Publication No. 96-433, Methods for Dust Control (Ecology 2016a). - Avoid excessive and repeated application of dust suppression chemicals.
+Time the application of dust suppressants to avoid or minimize their wash off by rainfall or human activity (such as irrigation). - Street gutters, sidewalks, driveways, and other paved surfaces in the immediate area of the activity must be swept regularly to collect and properly dispose of dust, dirt, loose debris, and garbage. - Install catch basin filter socks on site and in surrounding catch basins to collect sediment and debris.
 Maintain the filters regularly to prevent plugging.

-BMPs required for dust control, such as dust suppression by water spray, are provided in Volume 2 - Construction Stormwater Control.
+BMPs required for construction dust control, such as dust suppression by water spray, are provided in Volume 2 - Construction Stormwater Control.

 3.5.3.
-BMP 30: Soil Erosion and Sediment Control at Industrial Sites
+BMP 31: Soil Erosion and Sediment Control at Industrial Facilities

-This BMP applies to business and public agency industrial facilities that operate in or near areas with exposed or disturbed soils, areas with steep grades, or as deemed necessary to prevent sediment transport.
+This BMP applies to business and public agency industrial facilities that operate in areas with exposed or disturbed soils, areas with steep grades, or as deemed necessary to prevent sediment transport.
 For information on construction related soil erosion and sediment control, refer to Volume 2 - Construction Stormwater Control.

 Industrial activities in areas with exposed or disturbed soils or areas with steep grades can be sources of sediment that can contaminate stormwater runoff.
-Pollutants include suspended solids, oils and greases, metals, and other industrial contaminants leaching from onsite activities.
+Pollutants include suspended solids, oils and greases, metals, and other industrial contaminants from onsite activities.